Hong Kong: Top Beijing official slams foreign meddling | DW | 15.04.2021

 The law includes broadly defined offences, such as "terrorism" and "collusion with foreign forces," which critics say Beijing uses to crack down on freedoms.

-Under the law, such offences could be punished with up to life in prison.
+Under the law, such offences could be punished with up to life in prison and suspects in some cases would be tried in mainland China.

 Beijing imposed the law after anti-government and anti-China protests rocked Hong Kong in 2019.